Anne Lorne Gillies: Songs of Gaelic Scotland

-In 2005 Birlinn Ltd (Edinburgh) published Anne’s book Songs of Gaelic Scotland, which has since become established as a major contribution to Scottish Gaelic culture on both sides of the Atlantic and is now in its 4th edition.
-An anthology of 251 songs carefully chosen from her own personal repertoire and that of some of the great tradition-bearers at whose feet she sat over the years (Flora MacNeil, William Matheson, John Maclean…) it represents over four centuries of Gaelic life in every corner of the Scottish Gàidhealtachd and beyond.
-With the help of simple yet highly sensitive musical transcriptions, English translations of all the lyrics, and readable but wide-ranging commentaries, it portrays the feelings of the Gaelic-speaking people themselves in their own words: love, loss, war, exile, humour...
+In 2005 Birlinn Ltd (Edinburgh) published Gillies’ book Songs of Gaelic Scotland, which is now in its 4th edition.
+It is an anthology of 251 songs chosen from both Gillies' work and that of other traditional Gaelic activists in recent history such as Flora MacNeil, William Matheson, and John Maclean.
+The book represents over four centuries of Gaelic life in the Scottish Gàidhealtachd and beyond.
+Using simple musical transcriptions, English translations of all lyrics, and wide-ranging commentaries, it portrays the emotive histories of the Gaelic-speaking people in their own words, encompassing love, loss, war, exile and humour.